Advertiser Disclosure

 How to Avoid Expensive Overdraft Fees

 It’s possible to get overdraft fees refunded, but avoidance is the best policy.
-If you never get an overdraft fee, you will never have to ask for a refund.
+You will never have to ask for a refund if you never get an overdraft fee.
 You also won’t fall into a dangerous cycle where overdraft fees become common and eat away at your wealth.
 Consumers can implement these strategies to avoid expensive overdraft fees and protect their finances.

 Regularly Check Your Balance

 Monitoring your balance will help you avoid overspending.
 Daily reviews will keep your budget in perspective and make you more conscious about each purchase.
 Keeping your balance in mind can prevent you from going overboard and ending up with an overdraft fee.
 You can also monitor investments in crypto, stocks, and other assets to determine if you need to sell any to build up your emergency fund.
-That emergency fund can protect you from overdraft fees, but if you have enough funds in your bank account, it makes sense to invest some of those funds.
+That emergency fund can protect you from overdraft fees, but if you have enough funds in your bank account, investing some of those funds makes sense.

 Checking your balance also tips you off on how money leaves your account.
 While you will have to pay for food and housing, other expenses are unnecessary.
 If you have never tracked your expenses, you may discover unused subscriptions have been making a difference and triggering overdraft fees.
 Subscriptions also have the unfavorable element of surprise, as you may think you’re fine, but a monthly subscription payment may result in a negative balance.